MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ## <a name="op_add"></a> `operator+`

 A unary operator that applies a plus to each element in a `valarray`.
+For normal arithmetic values, this operation has no effect.

 ```cpp
 valarray<Type> operator+() const;